 Protection of your business from a lawsuit

 According to the Americans with Disabilities Act (ADA) Standards for Accessible Design, your website, as well as digital products and services, need to be accessible to all, including those with disabilities.
 You are required by law to provide an online experience that does not discriminate against them.
-For example, a person who is hearing impaired needs to be able to perceive all the information on your website, including those that are provided through video.
+For example, a person who is hearing impaired needs to be able to perceive all the information on your website, including that provided through video.
 This means that your video should have captions or a transcript.
 If not, then you’ll be violating ADA compliance and be vulnerable to a lawsuit.
 In 2018 alone, there were 2,285 lawsuits filed against companies because of a lack of web accessibility.

 More recommendations of services and products